½ cup walnuts

 - Preheat an oven to 375°F. Place the walnut halves on a baking sheet and toast until fragrant and lightly golden, about 7 minutes.
 Let cool.
 Place the walnuts on a cutting board and coarsely chop.

-- In a bowl, stir together the parsley, chives, thyme, oregano, sage, garlic and ½ cup extra virgin olive oil.
+- In a bowl, stir together the parsley, chives, thyme, oregano, sage, capers, garlic and ½ cup extra virgin olive oil.
 Add the walnuts.
 Season to taste with salt and pepper.

 - Heat the 3 tablespoons of olive oil over medium high heat in a large nonstick pan.
 Add the salmon in a single layer and cook until golden brown and crisp on 1 side, about 3 minutes.
 Turn the salmon carefully, season with salt and pepper, and continue to cook until golden brown and crisp on the second side, 2 to 3 minutes.